Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/user/get-user-info-for-target.md

 - `%userName%` – The user who triggered the action
 - `genericuser` – A specific account with the name `genericuser`
 - `%input0%` – The first input provided (e.g., in a command or reward)
-- `%broadcastUserName` – The broadcaster’s account.
+- `%broadcastUserName%` – The broadcaster’s account.
 If not used with a Twitch/Command trigger, be sure to add the [Add Broadcaster Information](/api/sub-actions/twitch/user/add-broadcaster-information) sub-action first
 ::